trilinos/Trilinos/cmake/std/atdm/README.md

 ### ATS-2

-Once logged on a suppported ATS-2 system like 'vortex' (SRN), one can either build and configure on the login node or the compute node.
+Once logged on a supported ATS-2 system like 'vortex' (SRN), one can either build and configure on a login node or a compute node.
 Make sure to setup SSH keys as described in `/opt/VORTEX_INTRO` before trying to build on a compute node.
-For example to configure, build and run the tests for the default `cuda-debug` build for `Kokkos` (after cloning Trilinos on the `develop` branch), do:
+For example, to configure, build and run the tests for the default `cuda-debug` build for `Kokkos` (after cloning Trilinos on the `develop` branch), do:

 ```bash
 $ cd <some_build_dir>/